mtask/LocalLLMtest/README.md

 # Setup ollama

-Scripts except Ollama to be running and listening on TCP port 11434.
-I've been using Docker for this and setup everything with ansible.
+The scripts expect Ollama to be running and listening on TCP port 11434.
+I've been using Docker for this setup and configured everything with Ansible
 Modify `ansible-ollama.yml` to your needs.

 1. `ansible-playbook ansible-ollama.yml` (expects the user be in "docker" group or run as root directly.
 I.e. no `become`s specified.)